What is a Quick Service Restaurant?

 What are some well-known QSRs that are franchised?

 Some of the most recognised restaurant brands across the world are quick service restaurants that operate using a franchise model such as McDonalds, Subway, Burger King, KFC, Pizza Hut and Domino’s Pizza.

 Are there less well known QSRs?

 Over the last few years there have been a growing number of QSRs offering less traditional types of cuisine with the likes of Mucho Burrito, Barburrito and Tortilla offering authentic Mexican cuisine or Wok to Walk or Wok&Go offering Chinese stir-fry cooked to order in front of your eyes in a classic Chinese wok.

 How big is the QSR industry?

-The UK market for QSRs is a growing industry with revenue of around £17bn and annual growth over the last 5 years of 2.3% despite the challenging economic conditions.
+The UK market for QSRs is a growing industry with revenue of around £20.6bn in 2022 and an average annual growth over the last 5 years of 1.3% despite the challenging economic conditions.
+The market size of takeaway and fast-food restaurants is expected to increase a further 9% in 2022.
 Many QSRs tend to be very labour intensive and the industry employs over 300,000 people in the UK.

 Don’t QSRs just serve unhealthy fast food?